igorcoding/tarantool-spacer/README.md

 ```
 tarantool> box.spacer:get('1517144699_events')
 ---
-- ver: 1517144699
+- version: 1517144699_events
   path: ./migrations/1517144699_events.lua
   migration:
     up: 'function: 0x40de9090'
     down: 'function: 0x40de90b0'
-  name: events
   filename: 1517144699_events.lua
 ...
 ```

 ### Options
-* `name` (required) - Can be either a filename or version number or full migration name.
+* `name` (optional) - Can be either a filename or migration version.
+If not specified - the latest migration is returned
 * `compile` (default is true) - Perform migration compilation.
 If false returns only the text of migration.

 ## Get current migration version